skogsgren/foxhole/README.md

 Then install the Firefox extension.

+### Ignoring webpages

 In your data directory a file called `IGNORE` will be created during installation.
-Put urls you don't want saved in here, or (imo) most importantly those pages you keep returning to often like your search engine which will not provide highly relevant search results for this type of browser history search (ideally we only want "content" sites in our index).
+Put urls you don't want saved in here, or (imo) those pages you keep returning to often like your search engine which will not provide highly relevant search results for this type of browser history search (ideally we only want "content" sites in our index).

 ## Usage